telecombcn-dl/2017-dlai-team4/README.md

 ## More information

-Here are the **[Slides of our presentation]**(https://docs.google.com/presentation/d/1Ll6pUaIbTFKg-3NNc8YemHoBIV9hcGibhmGtIceK0Rc/edit?usp=sharing), that provide further information.
+Here are the [Slides of our presentation](https://docs.google.com/presentation/d/1Ll6pUaIbTFKg-3NNc8YemHoBIV9hcGibhmGtIceK0Rc/edit?usp=sharing), that provide further information.